dunkelstern/DSTPickerView/Readme.md

 Drop-in replacement for UIPickerView with additional features.

-If you use MTStatusBarOverlay in your app, please drop me a line so that I can add your app here!
+If you use DSTPickerView in your app, please drop me a line so that I can add your app here!

 1. Fully resizable, no 216 pixels maximum size
 2. Themeable, change the background gradient, the color of the selection bar, enable and disable shine